 Clinical Simulation Lab

 The Clinical Simulation Lab allows students to practice their skills independently, but also bolsters a key principle of our program: creating an environment of multidisciplinary collaboration by bringing together students from various fields to work and communicate as a team.

 Improving Patient Care

-Ultimately, the Clinical Simulation Lab prepares students with the evidence-based principles and clinical skills they'll need in clinical environments in the real world, helping them reduce errors, improve safety, and elevate the quality of patient care.
+Ultimately, the Clinical Simulation Lab prepares students with the evidence-based principles and clinical skills they will need in clinical environments in the real world, helping them reduce errors, improve safety, and elevate the quality of patient care.

 Laboratory Facility Descriptions

 This cutting-edge patient care laboratory is designed to simulate the conditions and situations health care professionals encounter in a real-world healthcare environment.
 From clinics to emergency rooms our facility is equipped with the simulators and equipment utilized in different clinical scenarios.
 Students can practice and refine their critical thinking skills on a diversity of mannequins without putting a real patient at risk.
 Simulation sessions conducted in our rooms provide participants and students with opportunities to practice caring for a range of patients, from healthy to acutely ill.

 - Room 1304 (Max Occupancy 24)